Klymentiy Sheptytsky: Soviet persecution

 With the return of the Soviets in 1944 a coordinated action to destroy the church and subject it to the Moscow Patriarchate was implemented.
 After the death of the Metropolitan, his successor, Joseph Slipyj, named Sheptytsky the Archimandrite of the Studite Order.
 This meant that at the time of the mass arrest of church hierarchs carried out by the NKVD in 1945 he was one of the highest ranking clergymen left.
 As such he became an informal leader of the church, meeting with monks and priests and strengthening them in their resolve.
 On 5 June 1947, he himself was arrested by Soviet authorities and held, first in an NKVD prison in Lviv, then in Kyiv, and finally, after his steadfast refusal to renounce his faith and serve the Moscow Patriarchate, sentenced to eight years imprisonment.
 Ivan Kryvytskyi described him:

 He died on 1 May 1951 in Vladimir Central Prison.

 Veneration

 Sheptytsky was beatified on 27 June 2001 by Pope John Paul II in Lviv, during his apostolic journey to Ukraine, together with 27 other members of the Ukrainian Catholic Church previously declared Venerable.

 On 29 July 2011, a monument to Andrey and Klymentiy Sheptytsky was unveiled in their home village of Prylbychi.

+Family

+Klymentiy Sheptytsky was born into the prominent Sheptytsky family.

+He was one of five sons of Jan Kanty Szeptycki and his wife Zofia Fredro.
+His brothers were Andrey, Stanislaw, Leon and Aleksander.